Carms-dev/gegi-law-gatsby-netlify/content/cases/ta-v-ontario-transportation.md

 ---
 isCornerstone: false
-caseName: TA v.
+caseName: T.A. v.
 Ontario (Transportation)
 citation: 2016 HRTO 17
 description: The applicant identifies as pan-gendered and uses gender-neutral pronouns.
 The applicant alleges discrimination through the use of binary